Local Boards of Education

 Frost Brown Todd LLC

-The Erlanger-Elsmere Independent Schools Board of Education (“Board”) is seeking applications for appointment to fill a vacancy on the Board representing the District at large.
+The Kentucky Department of Education (KDE) is seeking applications for appointment to fill a vacancy on the Board representing the District at large.
 This appointment will be effective until the end of the term in December 2022.

 Responsibilities include setting policy to govern the District; hiring/evaluating the Superintendent; and levying taxes and adopting the District budget.
 Board members must: